o1-labs/rfcs/0008-zkvm-keccak.md

 The Keccak hash function (later standardized by NIST as SHA3, with small variations) is known to be a quantum-safe, and very efficient hash to compute.
 Nonethelss, its intensive use of boolean operations which are costly in finite field arithmetic makes it a SNARK-unfriendly function.
 In this section, we propose an optimized design for our proof system that should outperform our current [Keccak PoC](https://www.notion.so/minaprotocol/Keccak-gadget-PoC-PRD-59b024bce9d5441c8a00a0fcc9b356ae) to become usable in the zkVM for the OP stack.

-### Background

-This subsection covers a thorough description of the Keccak algorithm and specifies the required parameters needed for compatibility in our usecase.
-The reader shall skip this section to find the details of the actual proposal in this RFC.

-The configuration of Keccak must be the same as that of the Ethereum EVM, meaning specifically:
+The [Appendix](#appendix) covers a thorough description of the Keccak algorithm and specifies the required parameters needed for compatibility in our usecase.
+The reader shall skip this section to find the details of the actual proposal in this RFC.The configuration of Keccak must be the same as that of the Ethereum EVM, meaning specifically:

 > * [pre-NIST variant of Keccak](https://keccak.team/files/Keccak-reference-3.0.pdf) (uses the $10^*1$ padding rule)
 > * variable input **byte** length (not any bit length)